 Cruddy questions often are why questions.

 They are also questions where we feel like we’re guessing or imagining the answer, so it doesn’t feel “good” to us to land on the answer.

-The more desperate the need is to know why… the more the question itself is linked to an unresolved trauma.
-Take care of the trauma and the desperate WHY lets go and you can ask and answer useful questions instead.
+The more desperate the need is to know why… the more the question itself is linked to unresolved trauma.
+Take care of the trauma and the desperate WHY lets go, and you can ask and answer useful questions instead.